 by a pioneer of transpersonal psychology

 Fearless Books is pleased to announce the publication of a landmark collection of papers and articles authored by the late Arthur Deikman M.D., a pioneering psychiatrist and researcher who conducted some of the earliest studies of meditation and challenged the medical establishment's reliance on drug treatment for people diagnosed with depression, psychosis and schizophrenia.

 What is the difference between psychosis and mystical states of consciousness?
 What do the great esoteric traditions have to tell us about the farthest reaches of the human mind?
 What are the most sensible and effective approaches to meditation?

 These questions and many more are answered in MEDITATIONS ON A BLUE VASE by Arthur J. Deikman, a founding researcher in the field now known as transpersonal psychology.
 This is the rare book that provides both an education and a transformative experience for readers interested in the history of open-mindedness.

-Announcing Advance Sales for the 20th Year Edition of
+Announcing the 20th Year Edition of

 “a little book of forgiveness”